elhoussine/stockY/README.md

 ### - Add Items to the Cart

-Users are able to add / remove products to the shopping cart, update items quantity and checkout.
+Users are able to add/remove products to the shopping cart, update item quantity, and checkout.
 The cart is stored in the Redux state and in local storage to persist it across a page refresh.
-In case the website refreshes, the cart data will be loaded from the client local storage.
+In case the website refreshes, the cart data will be loaded from the client's local storage.

 <p align="center">